 I entered through Urvai Gate (western side), then just walking after 300 meter, got a pleasant surprise.
-There were many beautiful rock cut sculptures of Jain Thirthankara in my left, I wasn’t expect anything like that.
-These sculptures are directly carved out of existing hill rock.
-Some sculptures are in standing, while some in Padmasana pose.
-There are many smaller figures of animals like lions, elephant, horse depicting various Jain tails at the background.
+Many beautiful rock cut sculptures of Jain Thirthankara were in my left, I wasn’t expect anything like that.
+Those sculptures were directly carved out of existing hill rock.
+Some sculptures were in standing, while some in Padmasana pose.
+There were many smaller figures of animals like lions, elephant, horse depicting various Jain tails at the background.
 People were doing exercise and yoga in front of these sculptures, the whole sight was quite soothing, beautiful and spiritual.

 After another few meters there were many other big and small sculptures carved out of rock, it was like a complete rock art gallery.
 One of the sculpture belongs to Bhagwan Adinath, was about 58 feet, and considered largest in North India.
 It is said that most of these sculptures are older than 500 years, while some are dating back to 6th century.
 As on date, many sculpture are with broken or without face.